TYZY89/OmniNER2024/README.md

 ## Acknowledgments

-**Our code utilizes the framework from the [LLaMA-Factory project on GitHub](https://github.com/hiyouga/LLaMA-Factory).
+**Our code utilizes the framework from the [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).
 We extend our gratitude to the contributors of this project.
 Additionally, we declare that the code we use adheres to the original project's copyright and licensing agreements.**

 ## Getting Started